Kaiseem/QueryOTR/README.md

 NOTE: The code was tested to work well on Linux with torch 1.7, 1.9 and Win10 with torch 1.10.1.
 However, there is potential "Inplace Operation Error" bug if you use PyTorch < 1.10, which is quiet subtle and not fixed.
 If you found why the bug occur, pls let me know.

+## News:
+\[2022/11/7\] We update the code.
+We found the [official MAE](https://github.com/facebookresearch/mae) code may degrade the performance by somehow (about 0.5-1 in terms of FID) and we go back to [unofficial MAE](https://github.com/pengzhiliang/MAE-pytorch).
+Meanwhile, we upload a trained checkpoints on Scenery [google drive](https://drive.google.com/drive/folders/1s_Qs6m314a5vwLzdQ58uKOveK6fZjgaB?usp=share_link) which can reach FID 20.38, IS 3.959, PSNR 22.4.

 ## 2. Data preparation

 ### Scenery